-- 68. Plaintiff Joan Jara in her capacity as representative of the Estate of Víctor Jara re-alleges and incorporates by reference the allegations set forth in paragraphs 1 through 67 as if fully set forth herein. - 69.
+- 67. Plaintiff Joan Jara in her capacity as representative of the Estate of Víctor Jara re-alleges and incorporates by reference the allegations set forth in paragraphs 1 through 66 as if fully set forth herein. - 68.
 On September 12, 1973, Víctor Jara was taken into the custody of the Chilean Army and brutally beaten by its members.
-He was then taken to an underground locker room and put in the custody of Lieutenant Barrientos, who ordered soldiers under his command to beat Víctor Jara, causing him severe physical and emotional pain and suffering. - 70.
-The acts described herein were inflicted deliberately and intentionally for purposes that include, among others, punishing Víctor Jara for acts that he or third persons were suspected of having committed, intimidating or coercing Víctor Jara, or discriminating against Víctor Jara on the basis of his alleged political beliefs. - 71.
-The torture of Víctor Jara did not arise from and was not inherent in or incidental to lawful sanctions. - 72.
-At the time these acts occurred, Víctor Jara was in the custody or physical control of Lieutenant Barrientos or members of the Chilean Army under his direct command and control. - 73.
-As a result of this torture, the Estate of Víctor Jara has suffered damages in an amount to be determined at trial.
+He was then taken to an underground locker room where soldiers under the command of Lieutenant Barrientos and/or his coconspirators beat Víctor Jara, causing him severe physical and emotional pain and suffering. - 69.
+The acts described herein were inflicted deliberately and intentionally for purposes that include, among others, punishing Víctor Jara for acts that he or third persons were suspected of having committed, intimidating or coercing Víctor Jara, or discriminating against Víctor Jara on the basis of his alleged political beliefs.

-- 74. These acts intentionally inflicted severe pain or suffering on Víctor Jara, and constitute torture as defined by the Torture Victim Protection Act of 1991, Pub.
+- 70. The torture of Víctor Jara did not arise from and was not inherent in or incidental to lawful sanctions. - 71.
+At the time these acts occurred, Víctor Jara was in the custody or physical control of Lieutenant Barrientos or members of the Chilean Army under his direct command and control. - 72.
+As a result of this torture, the Estate of Víctor Jara has suffered damages in an amount to be determined at trial. - 73.
+These acts intentionally inflicted severe pain or suffering on Víctor Jara, and constitute torture as defined by the Torture Victim Protection Act of 1991, Pub.
 L. No. 102-256, 106 Stat.
-73 (1992) (codified at 28 U.S.C. § 1350 note). - 75.
-In addition, such conduct constitutes a "tort . . . committed in violation of the law of nations or a treaty of the United States" under the Alien Tort Statute, 28 U.S.C. § 1350, in that it violated customary international law prohibiting torture as reflected, expressed, defined, and codified in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 76.
+73 (1992) (codified at 28 U.S.C. § 1350 note). - 74.
 In addition, Defendant's acts and omissions were deliberate, willful, intentional, wanton, malicious, and oppressive and should be punished by an award of punitive damages in an amount to be determined at trial.